chenchenzi/chenzixu/content/resources/3asr/sr3.md

 䧄	/a:k˥/, /kɔ:k˧/
 ...
 ```
 Generally, we want ❶ each phone in the dictionary to be separated by a space. ❷ The tone label is always put at the end of an IPA token, which gives an impression of tone being a linearly arranged segment.
 Tone, however, is suprasegmental.
-We might want to exclude the tone labels here. ❸ We can have multiple pronunciation entries for a word, which are usually put in different rows. ❹ We need to add the pseudo-word entries such as `<oov>` and `{SL}`, required by the Kaldi training recipe. `<oov>` stands for ‘out of vocabulary’ items including unknown sounds and laughters, `{SL}` for silence.
+We might want to exclude the tone labels here. ❸ We can have multiple pronunciation entries for a word, which are usually put in different rows. ❹ We need to add the pseudo-word entries such as `<oov>` and `{SL}`, required by the Kaldi training recipe. `<oov>` stands for ‘out of vocabulary’ items including unknown sounds and laughter, `{SL}` for silence.

 Therefore, we need to revise the format of a downloaded dictionary.
 The following python script `canto_g2p.py` creates a `lexicon.txt` file using `CharsiuG2P` and their open dictionary.
+Then we manually added the pseudo-word entries.

 ```python
 # canto_g2p.py